Award winning photographer,photo journalist, filmmaker,and teacher.

 He earned a Bachelor of Arts degree after attending Brooks Institute of Photography and the University of Redlands and a Masters of Fine Arts degree in Digital Cinema.
 He has owned and operated Sierra Photography Studios since 1979.

-Ray has has been an adjunct facility member has an Cerro Coso College since 1980 where he teaches Digital Video Production, Photography, Digital Cinematography, Mobile Media, and Podcasting courses.
-He recently designed and developed curriculums for Video and Website Development for ITT Technical Schools.
-Ray is an Apple Certified Trainer for Final Cut Studio and he conducts workshops and courses on all aspects of photography and cinematography.
+Ray has been an adjunct facility member at Cerro Coso College since 1980 where he teaches Digital Video Production, Photography, Digital Cinematography, Mobile Media, and Podcasting courses.
+He has designed and developed curriculums for Video, Cinematography, and Website Development.
+Ray is an Apple Certified Trainer for Final Cut Pro video editing software and he conducts workshops and courses on all aspects of photography and cinematography.

 His film and video production credits include many hours of original programs broadcast both nationally and internationally on networks including, FOX Sports, ESPN, OLN, and HDnet.
 His 2002 production of an off-road rally race in the Grand Canyon was the first automobile race in the world to be broadcast in high definition TV.
 He has also contributed footage to a wide range of automotive television programs including Monster Garage and RPM.
 His credits include many documentary, narrative, and commercial programs for both regional and national organizations.
 His unique skills include using specialized ultra-high-speed video cameras to capture ballistic and explosive events on aircraft under simulated flight conditions.

 A true “master of photography”, he has received many awards, national magazine covers, gallery showings, and publication credits.
 He's had the privilege to photograph three generations of families in our community.
-Many of the brides he's photographing today are the children of people who's senior portraits and weddings he photographed!
+Many of the brides he's photographing today are the children of people who's senior portraits and weddings he photographed during his long career.